Ledjonagaraj/azure-network-protocols/README.md

   <img src="https://i.imgur.com/G5jXEjl.png" height="75%" width="100%" alt="Resource Group"/>
 </p>
 <p>
   Now create your Windows virtual machine.
-I typically create the VM in (US) East US.
+I typically create the VM in (US) East US 2.
 </p>
 <p>
   While creating the VM, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet.
 Make sure to use the password option under the <strong>Administrator Account</strong> section: